Updated February 28, 2025

 Accurate Diagnosis

 To achieve this, an accurate diagnosis is essential to develop an effective way to manage eczema on your lips.
 Treatment may be ineffective or inadequate without a precise diagnosis.
 This can lead to further complications and increased symptoms and skin irritation.
 Diagnosis requires a thorough physical examination of the lesion and a review of the patient's medical history.
 Additional testing, such as swab cultures or biopsies, may be necessary.

-This can help to rule out other skin conditions or determine if you have atopic dermatitis elsewhere, in addition to atopic cheilitis.
+These can also help to rule out other skin conditions or determine if you have atopic dermatitis elsewhere, in addition to atopic cheilitis.

 When diagnosing the condition's cause, a dermatologist typically begins with a physical examination.
 This includes looking at the lips to check for any visual signs or symptoms.
 Additionally, feeling them to assess any swelling or tenderness on our around the lips is often done.
 Depending on the individual case, the doctor may order laboratory tests such as a complete blood count (CBC) or a panel of tests.
 These help rule out underlying conditions, such as an autoimmune disorder.

 In addition, the doctor may also order a culture of the affected area to understand any type of eczema that could be present.
 This allows them to check for any bacteria or fungi that could be a significant cause of this type of condition.
+Finally, the doctor may ask about any other symptoms the patient has.
+They may also inquire about the patient's lifestyle, such as any changes in diet, hygiene, or environmental factors.
+These are common question asked of people with eczema.

 Understanding eczema involves recognizing both genetic and environmental factors that can influence its development.